josaiahsyiem/NLGeo/README.md

 ## About

 NLGeo is a personal project built to make geospatial analysis more accessible through natural language.
-It combines traditional GIS techniques with modern language models to answer geographic questions and generate interactive maps without requiring GIS expertise.
+It combines traditional GIS techniques with modern language models to answer geographic questions and generate interactive maps without requiring users to write GIS code or SQL.

+---

+## License

+This project is released under the MIT License.